inf112-v19/LwjglApplicationConfiguration/README.md

 - The screen will change and display "Waiting for players" when you are connected to server
 - Wait for server host to start game

+NOTE:
+- After collecting all flags , the winner screen doesnt appear the round after.
+Everyone needs to submit cards.

 ### How to test
 We have junit tests that make sure code is not broken when implementing new features.
 The menus screen also has some options for testing:
 - Pressing 'T' or clicking the gui test button will take you to the GUI test screen.